Defense industry of Iran: History

 In 2007, following events in Iran's Nuclear Program, the United Nations Security Council placed sanctions on Iran forbidding it from exporting any form of weapons.
 Despite these sanctions, Iran sold some military equipment to countries such as Sudan, Syria and North Korea.
 Iran was also unable to import military equipment such as S-300 from Russia and went on to build its own substitute dubbed as Bavar 373.

-On 2 November 2012, Iran's Brigadier General Hassan Seifi reported that the Iranian Army had achieved self-suffiency in producing military equipment, and that the abilities of Iranian scientists have enabled the country to make significant progress in this field.
+On 2 November 2012, Iran's Brigadier General Hassan Seifi said that the Iranian Army had achieved self-suffiency in producing military equipment, and that the abilities of Iranian scientists have enabled the country to make significant progress in this field.
 He was quoted saying, "Unlike Western countries which hide their new weapons and munitions from all, the Islamic Republic of Iran's Army is not afraid of displaying its latest military achievements and all countries must become aware of Iran's progress in producing weaponry."
 As of 2016, the Defence Ministry is collaborating with more than 3150 national firms as well as 92 universities.

-Iran’s Defense Ministry claimed that it has begun manufacturing air defense laser cannons on 16 November 2019.
+Iran's Defense Ministry claimed that it has begun manufacturing air defense laser cannons on 16 November 2019.
 On September 03, 2020, Iranian Defense Minister Brigadier General Amir Hatami said his country is capable of manufacturing more than 38,000 military equipment and hardware parts.
 In February 2023, Iran reported that had tripled its military products exports in 2022 while its self-sufficiency in military needs had reached 93%.
 Iranian Defense Minister Mohammad Reza Ashtiani claimed in March 2024 an increase of 4 to 5 times in defense exports without specifying details.

+Building of Unmanned Aerial Vehicles

+Iran has produced several unmanned aerial vehicles (UAVs), which can be used for reconnaissance and combat operations.
+Iran has also claimed to have downed, captured and later reverse-engineered US and Israeli drones.
+Iranian drones have seen extensive combat during the Syrian civil war as well as by the Houthi movement during the Yemeni Civil War, mostly against Saudi targets.
+In July 2022, after Russia's invasion of Ukraine, the U.S. reported that Iran was supplying Russia with military drones.
+Iran later confirmed the reports, though it denied the drones were meant to be used in the Ukraine war, and added that China was on the list of countries looking to import Iranian drones.

+Components

+Circa 2015 Iran's defence instrustry was composed of the following main components: